dcistudios/.github/profile/README.md

 ---

-## 🔐 Repository Visibility

-DCI Studios operates under a **private-first development model**.

-### What this means

-- Most repositories are hidden
-- Internal tools remain private
-- Security and infrastructure projects are restricted
+## 📢 Public Release Notice

+When a repository becomes public:

+- It will appear in this organization
-- Public projects will be announced officially
+- It will be announced officially
+- It will include documentation
+- It will be maintained by DCI Studios

 ---

-## 📢 Announcements

-All official releases and updates will be shared through:

-- Website
-- Portfolio
-- Discord
-- GitHub Releases

----

-## 👑 Organization Leadership
+## 👑 Leadership

 **Owner & Founder:** Carter
 **Organization:** DCI Studios